 At the end of the spring semester in 2018, I did some soul searching to decide how I wanted to complete my career.
 Did I want to continue with traditional classroom teaching a cohort of 16 students each year?
 Or should I do something different that allowed me to better use my God-given talents to make a bigger impact on the automotive service industry?

+In February 2019, I launched Gearhead School to offer online training products to the automotive service industry.
 By leveraging on the versatility and affordability offered by using digital technology, Gearhead School can push training to many of the “forgotten techs”.
-These are upcoming techs and many working techs that, for whatever reason, missed out on a formal education.
-They are trying to learn the basics on the fly while the aftermarket industry is mainly training on advanced topics.
+These are upcoming techs and many working techs that, for whatever reason, missed out on formal education.
+They are trying to learn the basics on the fly, while the aftermarket industry is mainly offering training on advanced topics.